shield-9/opcache-dashboard/README.md

 Are you experiencing the problem using WordPress with OPcache?
 It may occur after Upgrading Core/Plugin/Theme.
 This plugin reset all cache after upgrading so that you don't have to see "Please update!" repeatedly.

-***WARNING***:This is experimental and in development.
-All files in this repo is licensed under [GNU AFFERO GENERAL PUBLIC LICENSE, Version 3](http://www.gnu.org/licenses/agpl.txt).

 ### Notice
 * **Important**: To use this plugin, check following.
 	1. **PHP 5.5 or later**, Did you compile PHP with *--enable-opcache option*?